deepfates/behold/README.md

 - `OPENROUTER_TITLE` — Optional X-Title header for OpenRouter
 - `LLM_MODEL` — OpenRouter model slug (e.g., `openai/gpt-4o-mini`)

-LLM Integration (today)
+LLM Autopilot (optional)
 - Set `OPENROUTER_API_KEY` and choose a model via `LLM_MODEL` (defaults to `openai/gpt-4o-mini`).
-- Console REPL starts an LLM policy (function‑calling) that proposes one tool per tick using the same command registry; you can still type commands any time.
+- The console starts a function‑calling “policy” that proposes one tool per tick using the same command registry you use as a human.

 Command registry and tools
 - Interpreter commands live in `src/agent/interpreter.ts` (chat/look/move/dig/place/inventory/sense).